-China online video, short video market overview
+China online video, short video market overview 2022

-Short video market saw 905 million MAU
+Short video market saw 934 million users

 Douyin vs. Kuaishou

-With China's online video platforms' increasing production of original high-quality content and expansion of user preferences, the traffic has risen steadily, and Q2 year-on-year growth rate has turned positive.
+With China's online video platforms' increasing production of original high-quality content and expansion of user preferences, the traffic has risen steadily, and the total number of online video users reached 974.71 million in 2021.

-With the ever-increasing supply of short video content and the continuous improvement of the platform ecology, the active user penetration rate has approached 80%, and the short video industry has maintained a steady growth trend。
+With the ever-increasing supply of short video content and the continuous improvement of the platform ecology, the active user penetration rate has approached 80%, and the short video industry has maintained a steady growth trend, exceeding 934 million users in 2021.

 Already subscribed?
 Sign in.